corelight/LLM-Ninja/Readme.md

 ### map-reduce.py

 This script demonstrates a complete map-reduce pipeline to process documents and query an LLM.
-It leverages Apache Tika for text extraction, LangChain for document splitting, ChatOllama for LLM integration, and LangGraph for managing workflow state.
+It leverages Apache Tika for text extraction, LangChain for document splitting, ChatOllama for LLM integration, and Ollama to serve the LLM model.

 #### Features:
 - **Document Ingestion:** Recursively traverses a directory to extract text from files using Apache Tika.